Wildcat Immersion Program (Summer Bridge):

 - Send a final high school transcript or an official letter (on school’s letterhead) confirming completion of high school requirements;

 - Complete the Financial Aid applications: you are required to complete two different financial aid applications.
-2015‐2016 FAFSvcvcA for Summer 2016 & 2016-2017 FAFSA for Fall semester 2016.
+2016‐2017 FAFSA for Summer 2017 & 2017-2018 FAFSA for Fall semester 2017.
 To be linked directly to the FAFSA website click here.
-Please make sure that both applications are complete before June 3.
+Please make sure that both applications are complete before June 2nd.
 The B-CU federal school code is 001467; and

 - Submit a $300 non-refundable enrollment commitment fee.

-- Bridge Program students are required to pay the non-refundable enrollment commitment fee (it is stated in your admissions letter).
-This fee will cover the Summer 2016 Bridge Program and the Fall 2016 semester.
-You are not required to pay a second fee if you enroll in Fall 2016.
-If you have paid the enrollment commitment fee before completing the Bridge Program registration form, there is no need to pay this fee again.
+- Wildcat Immersion Program students are required to pay the non-refundable enrollment commitment fee (it is stated in your admissions letter).
+This fee will cover the Summer 2017 Immersion Program and the Fall 2017 semester.
+You are not required to pay a second fee if you enroll in Fall 2017.
+If you have paid the enrollment commitment fee before completing the Wildcat Immersion Program registration form, there is no need to pay this fee again.

 - For methods of payment click here.

-Complete your application now, and if you are selected as a 2016 Bridge participant you will receive significant cost reductions and enrollment incentives.
-Apply now!
+Complete your application now, and if you are selected as a 2017 Wildcat Immersion Program participant you will receive significant cost reductions and enrollment incentives.
+Apply now

 Who should attend the BP?